jso122-2/DAWN_pub_real/dawn-desktop/src/components/modules/README.md

 - **Consciousness Tracking**: Each module has a consciousness level (0-100%) that affects system behavior
 - **AI Integration**: Smart module suggestions based on current system state
 - **Real-time Search**: Filter modules by name or description
-- **Quantum States**: Modules exist in quantum states (superposition, entangled, collapsed, coherent)
+- **Consciousness States**: Modules exist in consciousness states (multi-state, correlated, collapsed, coherent)
 - **Energy Signatures**: Each module has a unique color-coded energy signature
 - **Memory System**: Modules store and display recent memories/activities
 - **Relationship Mapping**: Modules can be connected to other modules